A close-up of a gold-colored chain necklace with a circular pendant containing a small cross.

 Unifying Five Legacy Diagnostic Tools into a Single Workbench

-I designed a diagnostic platform that replaced five legacy tools with a single workbench—for the engineers who keep customers' on-premise systems running.
+I led the design of a diagnostic platform that consolidated five legacy tools into a unified workbench—built for the engineers who keep customers' on-premise systems running.

 Consolidated five legacy diagnostic tools into one unified platform